digicademy-chf/chf_lex/Documentation/DataModel/Index.rst

 many ``Member``s as you like.

-In addition, the model knows flexible ``Tag``s and ``SameAs`` classes, which can be used to group entries andor contributors via labels, to add various types across the previous classes, and to connect entities to Linked Open Data.
+In addition, the model knows flexible ``Tag``s and ``SameAs`` classes, which can be used to group entries and/or contributors via labels, to add various types across the previous classes, and to connect entities to Linked Open Data.

 For further information on the data model (without the additions specific to